ms-willfid/Azure-AD-Support-PowerShell-Module/Readme.md

 ## Version History

+### 0.3.0 | Mar-9 2020
+* Added Get-AadConsent : Perform queries on all consented permissions (much more flexible than Get-AadConsentedPermissions)
+* Removing Get-AadConsentedPermissions
+* Added Revoke-AadConsent : Revoke any consent
+* Update to Get-AadTokenUsingAdal to now support Resource Owner Password Credential flow (using ADAL)
+* Update to Get-AadObjectCount that now accounts for objects that counts against your Quota
+* Fixed a bug when using MSOnline PowerShell module breaks the usage of this module
+* Fixed bug in Get-AadTokenUsingAdal where you could not use a display name for the ResourceId
+* Fixed other random bugs.
+Who knows maybe created more undetected bugs.

 ### 0.2.8 | Oct-2 2019
 * Added Get-AadReportCredentialsExpiringSoon : Lists all Apps and service principals where Key Credentials and Password credentials are about to expire